jmcalalang/Agility-2020---AnO-Tool-Chain---Advanced-Design-Patterns-with-AS3-DO-and-TS/docs/intro/intro.rst

 Welcome to Class!

 ..
-NOTE:: You should have received all your student info to access the lab, if you have not please find an instructor.
+NOTE:: You should have received all your student info to access the lab; if you have not, please find an instructor.

 Agenda
 ------

-This class is focused on the F5 Automation Toolchain and has been created to introduce students to the components and their uses.
+This class is focused on the F5 Automation Toolchain.
+It has been created to introduce students to the components and their uses.
 You should have a basic understanding of BIG-IP technologies and a desire to learn about automation and orchestration.

-Composable infrastructure provides the mechanism to create reusable items, with small reusable items we can create more frequent changes gaining better agility and controlled fault domains.
+Composable infrastructure provides the mechanism to create reusable items.
+With small reusable items, we can create more frequent changes gaining better agility and controlled fault domains.

-All students will experience the same presentations and end solutions in the lab, however, there are two different paths the students can choose to take.
+All students will experience the same presentations and end solutions in the lab.
+However, there are two different paths the students can choose to take.

 - F5 Declarative Onboarding (Presentation)
 - F5 Application Services 3 (Presentation)